Precision Ballistics LLC

 Weighed with electronic scales to 0.01gr

 My attention to detail is a big reason behind the extreme quality of my world-class bullets.
 Of course, using Detsch carbide dies that are dead nuts perfect doesn't hurt either!
-Most custom bullet makers only make two or three bullet designs, while I offer you over 67 designs in 6mm for practically any barrel twist rate made!
-From 62gr through 100gr I can put either a single radius 15 tangent ogive, a single radius 8 tangent ogive, or a dual radius 6 tangent with just a small amount of secant 9 at the tip.
 It's hard to see with your eyes but I have a picture above showing the two profiles.
-I'v also posted a picture of a 62grBT with a 15 tangent ogive.
 The higher the ogive number the more sleek and slender the bullet.
-My 11 sizes of low drag bullets I make are 90gr, 95gr, 100gr, 103gr, 105gr, 108gr, 113gr, 115gr, 117gr, 120gr and 125gr and they use a tangent 15 ogive that is then closed tightly with a John Hoover tipping die built specifically for my bullets.
-I am offering my 6.5mm bullets in 7 sizes: 110gr, 115gr, 123gr, 130gr, 136gr, 139gr and 142gr.
+My 6 sizes of 6mm low drag bullets I make are 90gr, 95gr, 100gr, 103gr, 105gr, and 108gr, and they use a tangent 15 ogive that is then closed tightly with a John Hoover tipping die built specifically for my bullets.
+I am offering my 6.5mm bullets in 4 sizes: 130gr, 136gr, 139gr and 142gr.
+I am currently out of J4s in 6.5mm so cannot build these right now.
 They have a 15 tangent ogive which is closed with a Hoover tipping die, specifically built for my bullets.
 The boat tail is 0.200" by 10 degrees.
 I can use a flat base if requested.
-I am the ONLY custom bullet maker that offers 95 plus bullet designs, and tips up my low drag bullets for you!
 These things are what sets Precision Ballistics LLC apart from all the rest!
-The variation for all bullets within a box does not exceed + .10gr or less for 74gr or lighter bullets, + .20gr or less for 80gr through 125gr bullets.
 Usually there is only + .10gr variation in a box of any of my bullets.
 My cores, which are prepared in advance in multiple thousands for each size bullet, are all squirted to a hundredth of a grain, based on the average weights of the jackets I have at the time.
 Having my cores formed ahead is the ONLY way I can provide a reasonable turn around time when you order.
 I make sure that I use the proper size punch to seat the bullets so there is no "bleed by" of lead up the inside of the jacket.
 The tolerance I use is less than 1/16 of a thousandth of an inch (0.00005")!
 Most bullet makers work with 1-3 diameter sizes of seating punches and a tolerance of 0.001-002".
 Because there is always variation in the internal diameter of jackets, I use 18 different diameter seating punches, in 0.00005" increments, to assure a proper fit!
 That improves the center of gravity and makes a cleaner spiral flight which helps prevent "fliers".
 My other punches are for adding flat bases, short boat tail bases, long boat tail bases and squirting cores.

 Assorted flat base and boat tail bullets.